Skip to content

 sim = Simulator(LotkaVolterra)

-sim.solve(save_at=np.linspace(0, 100, 1000)).plot()
+sim.solve(save_at=np.linspace(0, 100, 1000)).to_dataframe().plot()

-Lokta-Volterra predator-prey model implemeneted in Poincare.
+Lokta-Volterra predator-prey model implemented in Poincare.

 Poincare is a python library for declaring and simulating dynamical systems.
 It's designed around: